-UCI Permanent Number holders may wear their number in accordance with the UCI regulations in Section IV of the UCI Rule book.
+Riders who hold a UCI Permanent number - may display their last name and permanent UCI number across the shoulders.
 At a UCI sanctioned event, no other rider may race in a jersey with a number on the back, however the inclusion of the rider's name is acceptable.